-- Considering that currently the International Nuclear Technical Community is exploring the possibility of using severe accident code in a BEPU framework (e.g. MUSA, IAEA CRP(I31033), etc), the target of this activity is to show the main details and capability of the MELCOR/DAKOTA coupling in a SNAP environment/architecture, and the different steps necessary to set-up it. - A NUREG-IA submitted for publication has been prepared to investigate the MELCOR/DAKOTA coupling in a SNAP environment/architecture - A MELCOR/DAKOTA COUPLING group has been established in the CSARP framework to be a platform of discussion and two meetings have been already organized. - Activity are on going
+- Considering that currently the International Nuclear Technical Community is exploring the possibility of using severe accident code in a BEPU framework (e.g. MUSA, IAEA CRP(I31033), etc), the target of this activity is to show the main details and capability of the MELCOR/DAKOTA coupling in a SNAP environment/architecture, and the different steps necessary to set-up it. - A NUREG-IA is going to be published to investigate the MELCOR/DAKOTA coupling in a SNAP environment/architecture - A MELCOR/DAKOTA COUPLING group has been established in the CSARP framework to be a platform of discussion and two meetings have been already organized. - o Activities are on going